-Hopkinton's over-25 population holds a college, professional or graduate degree, a statistic that places Hopkinton far ahead of the state as a whole (47%).
+Hopkinton generally has a well-educated, highly paid labor force.
+More than 76% of Hopkinton's over-25 population holds a college, professional or graduate degree, a statistic that places Hopkinton far ahead of the state as a whole (47%).
 Its residents tend to be employed as managers and professionals in research and development, science and technology, health and human services, and education.
 Moreover, the Town's unemployment rate typically runs below that of the state or Middlesex County, and this has been true even during recessions since the 1990s.
 From 2001 to 2011, Hopkinton's annual unemployment rates ranged from a low of 3% in 2001 to a high of 6.4% in 2010.
 The unemployment rate for Hopkinton in March, 2016 was 3.5%, compared to 4.6% for Massachusetts.